gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 ![Starry Night painting by Vincent Van Gogh](starry-night.jpeg)

-For the same reason, I’m also loving building a website with React and Contentful; together they allow things like images and text to easily appear in various formats across multiple platforms.
+For the same reason, building a website with React and Contentful has been great; together, they allow things like images and text to easily appear in various formats across multiple platforms.

 It’s much faster and easier to resize and reuse the content you already have when you don’t have to painstakingly re-create for mobile, for web, etc. You basically just print it, again, and again, and again, in small and large and medium formats, in websites, mobile apps, multiple languages.
 Just...push a button on a printer to make copies.
 Easy, right?

 Well, easy if you already know React, at least.
 I wanted to make little site about my dog, Watson, yet didn’t know how to code.

-Sometimes a friend or family member babysits him, and it is time-consuming to either write instructions or update and print new guides for babysitters since he learns new commands every day.
+Sometimes a friend or family member babysits him, and it's time-consuming to either write instructions or update and print new guides for babysitters since he learns new commands every day.
 A website seemed like a better way to manage this.

 Here’s the site I built for my dog's babysitters after learning the basics of Contentful and React: http://watson.surge.sh/.
 Following are instructions on how you can also build a site with Contentful and React with tips I learned while building my site.